databrickslabs/remorph/core/src/main/scala/com/databricks/labs/remorph/preprocessors/README.md

-# A Processor for Jinga Templates, and DBT Projects
+# A Processor for Jinja Templates, and DBT Projects

 | |                  |
 |:-----------------------|:-----------------|